mrjmc99/mrjmc99/README.md

 -Oracle Linux 7-8
 -Ubuntu 20

-Skills: Batch / Powershell / Bash / Python / HTML / JS / CSS
+Skills: Batch, Powershell, Bash, Python, HTML, JS, CSS

 - 🔭 I’m currently working on Custom Scripts and Web administration tools to improve the maintenance and support the applications that my teams manage
-- 🌱 I’m currently learning Python / HTML
+- 🌱 I’m currently learning advanced Python scripting and HTML for web development
 - 👯 I’m looking to collaborate on Tools to improve end user and administrative experiances
 - ⚡ Fun fact: I have over 300 skydives